 A: The federal RICO Act defines 35 distinct offenses that qualify for prosecution as racketeering offenses.
-A few crimes commonly cited in racketeering cases are bribery, kidnapping, extortion, murder, drug trafficking, sex trafficking, counterfeiting, fraud, and embezzlement.
+A few crimes commonly cited in racketeering cases are bribery, kidnapping, extortion, murder, drug smuggling, sex trafficking, counterfeiting, fraud, and embezzlement.
 Anyone convicted under the RICO Act will face severe penalties for each offense, and they will often face numerous offenses due to the actions of their co-conspirators.

 A: New York’s Organized Crime Control Act essentially contains the same legal provisions as the RICO Act enforced at the federal level.
 Enterprise corruption in New York is a Class B felony.
 If an individual qualifies for prosecution under New York’s Organized Crime Control Act, their case unfolds in state criminal court.
 If an offense qualifies for prosecution at the federal level, the RICO Act will dictate potential penalties for defendants involved in the case.